Real-time metrics definitions

 On contact

-Count of agents currently on a contact.
-An agent is "on a contact" when they are handling at least one contact who is either connected, on hold, in After contact work, or outbound ring.
+The count of agents currently on a contact.
+An agent is "on a contact" when they are handling at least one contact that is either connected, on hold, in After contact work, paused, or outbound ring.

 Online